vrick6749/RederyckVazquez_T2A2/README.md

 Design wise the application used the Bulma format.
 Bulma makes use of flexbox css along with premade classes, which can be assigned to objects in the code.
 This type of inheritance allows for responsive design, wherein the view of application automatically responds to dynamic views of the users device may it be a laptop, mobile phone or tablet.
 This allows the application to have more better design, smooth flow.
 # Extras

 Some extra features that are to be integrated are the search feature, which can allow for better book navigation throughout the app.
 A map location is also to be implemented to show the location of the company.
+This will only be implemented if time permits.

 ##### 8. Provide Wireframes for your App.
 ![This is an image of your wire frames](/app/assets/images/Homepage.jpeg)